getcloudless/getcloudless.com/_posts/2018-09-17-the-cloudless-cli.markdown

 date:   2018-09-17 10:00:00 -0400
 categories: cloudless command line
 ---
-Up until now, the Cloudless has provided only a python API to interact with networks and services, but the current release now has a command line interface to make it easier to get started.
+Up until now, Cloudless has provided only a python API to interact with networks and services, but the current release now has a command line interface to make it easier to get started.
 This post is a walkthrough of how to set up and use the command line interface.

 As a warning, some of these steps don't fall into the free tiers of the respective cloud providers, so you might get charged.
 If you're diligent about